 And one thing I do religiously is quote my sources.
 How often have I found my own words and experiences used by others without being referenced.
 The Internet is free!
 But it is the responsibility to those of us using it to acknowledge our sources when they are not our own.

-In response to those who have asked, yes, I develop and write all my content.
-I manage all my social media sites personally (and yes, it takes work, but I’ve found it to be rewarding and after a few years, not terribly difficult).
-In a “widget” located at the bottom of my WordPress websites I post a precautionary note, “All Rights Reserved.”
+In response to those who have asked, yes, I develop and write all my own content.
+I manage all my social media sites personally and by hand.
+Yes, it takes some work, but I’ve found it is not terribly difficult.
+In a “widget” located at the bottom of my WordPress websites I do post a precautionary note, “All Rights Reserved.”